 (b) review the current framework of legislation, proposed legislation and other relevant reports and materials in other Australian States and Territories and overseas jurisdictions;

 (c) consider what type of legislative change may be required, including an examination of any federal laws that may impact such legislation; and

 (d) examine the role of Advanced Health Directives, Enduring Power of Attorney and Enduring Power of Guardianship laws and the implications for individuals covered by these instruments in any proposed legislation.

 The Committee initially invited written submissions.
 These were followed by public hearings.

-The Committee delivered its findings on Thursday August 23, paving the way for a free parliamentary vote on voluntary assisted dying which could happen before the end of 2018.
+The Committee delivered its findings on Thursday 23 August 2018, paving the way for a free parliamentary vote on voluntary assisted dying legislation which took place in late 2019.

 The panel would provide a mechanism for the government to consult with "key stakeholders" during the drafting of the bill, Ms Sanderson said.

 On 12 November 2018, the Western Australian Government announced that it would introduce a Bill into State Parliament in 2019 to legalise voluntary assisted dying.